Can I Move to Any Province After PNP?

 Please note that this freedom charter is still subject to provincial and territorial laws, especially when it comes to Provincial Nominee Programs (PNP).

 If, for example, you received a nomination from the province of Ontario, but have no intention to live in the province, you can be removed from the border and lose your nominee status.
-This will put your Canadian immigration back to square one and you may have a lot of difficulty to get nominated by any province or territory as a result.
+This will put your Canadian immigration back to square one and you may have a lot of difficulties getting nominated by any province or territory as a result.

 When Can You Move to Another Province or Territory?